JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/references_and_resolve.md

 [PsiPolyVariantReference](https://upsource.jetbrains.com/idea-community/file/1731d054af4ca27aa827c03929e27eeb0e6a8366/platform/core-api/src/com/intellij/psi/PsiPolyVariantReference.java)
 interface.
 The targets to which the reference resolves are returned from the `multiResolve()` method.
-The `Go to Declaration` action for such references allows the user to choose the target to navigate to.
+The `Go to Declaration` action for such references allows the user to choose a navigation target.
 The implementation of `multiResolve()` can be also based on [PsiScopeProcessor](https://upsource.jetbrains.com/idea-community/file/1731d054af4ca27aa827c03929e27eeb0e6a8366/platform/core-api/src/com/intellij/psi/scope/PsiScopeProcessor.java), and can collect all valid targets for the reference instead of stopping when the first valid target is found.

-The `Quick Definition Lookup` action is based on the same mechanism as `Go to Declaration`, so it becomes automatically available for all references which can be resolved by the language plugin.
+The `Quick Definition Lookup` action is based on the same mechanism as `Go to Declaration`, so it becomes automatically available for all references that can be resolved by the language plugin.